According to Colorado Labor Laws, employers are required to compensate non-exempt employees for their overtime work.

 According to Colorado overtime laws, overtime pay is required for any non-exempt employees.

-However, your overall eligibility for overtime pay will be based on what your job duties are as well as what type of business you are in.
+An employee’s overall eligibility for overtime pay will be based on what their job duties are as well as what type of business the business is in.

 Refusing to Work Overtime in Colorado